rafaalpizar/docker-wordpress/Readme.md

 # Wordpress HTTP and HTTPs support and MariaDb

-This image will create two containers:
+This docker compose service will create two containers:
 - wp_web
 - wp_db

-This container creates a fresh wordpress site, you can use to prototype any setup or you can load your wordpress files and database to restore and test a backup.
+This is a fresh wordpress site, you can use to prototype any setup or you can load your wordpress files and database to restore and test a backup.

 ## Web Access